 Fallstreak Holes: What They Are And How They Form

-Weather events, especially could formations, sometimes produce unique and intriguing visual phenomena.
+Many weather occurrences, especially cloud formations, sometimes produce unique but also puzzling phenomena.
 Fallstreak holes are one such occurrence, but what are they, and how do they form?

 If you found yourself at the right time and place, you may have been in the unique position of observing what looked like a large appearing what seems to be spontaneously in a cloud formation.